abdulla-sayed/abdulla-sayed/README.md

 I also did research in applied machine learning for healthcare during my degree, including a digital-twin platform for predicting gestational diabetes.
 There's more on that further down if you're curious.

-- 📍 Based in Cairo, Egypt.
 - 🎓 B.Sc. in Computer Science from the University of Sharjah, 3.90 GPA with Highest Honors.
+Recognized for academic excellence, [Spring 2024/2025](https://drive.google.com/drive/folders/1e6Nin0r-KESiuB_1LfLaxkwbTJ6op_E0?usp=drive_link)
-- 💬 Happy to talk about full-stack SaaS, building and deploying ML APIs, or digital twins.
+- 💬 Happy to talk about full-stack SaaS, building and deploying ML APIs, or AI Engineering.

 ## 💼 What I'm Working On